 - increase political commitment for cancer prevention and control;

 - coordinate and conduct research on the causes of human cancer and the mechanisms of carcinogenesis;

-- develop scientific strategies for cancer prevention and control;
+- identify priority strategies for cancer prevention and control;

-- develop standards and tools to guide the planning and implementation of interventions for prevention, early detection, treatment and care;
+- develop standards and tools to guide the planning and implementation of interventions for prevention, early diagnosis, screening, treatment and palliative and survivorship care;

 - facilitate broad networks of cancer control partners and experts at global, regional and national levels;

-- provide technical assistance for rapid, effective transfer of best practice interventions to developing countries.
+- provide technical assistance for rapid, effective transfer of best practice interventions to less-developed countries.

 1Ferlay J, Soerjomataram I, Ervik M, Dikshit R, Eser S, Mathers C et al. GLOBOCAN 2012 v1.0, Cancer Incidence and Mortality Worldwide: IARC CancerBase No. 11